Computing Minimal Presentations and Bigraded Betti Numbers of 2-Parameter Persistent Homology: Computing a (Minimal) Presentation

 \subsection{Computing a Semi-Minimal Presentation}

 Suppose

-is a chain complex with $M\cong \ker \mb/\im \ma$, and we are given an \firep $([\ma],[\mb])$, with respect to some choice of bases for the $F^i$.
+is a chain complex with $M\cong \ker \mb/\im \ma$, and we are given an \firep $([\ma],[\mb])$, with respect to some choice of bases for $X$, $Y$, and $Z$.
 Our algorithm for computing a semi-minimal presentation $P$ for $M$ proceeds in three steps.

 \begin{itemize} \item[1.]
 From $[\ma]$, find a minimal ordered set of generators $S$ for $\im \ma$ using the algorithm $\MinGens$ (\cref{alg:Minimal_Gens}) below. \item[2.]
 From $[\mb]$, compute an ordered basis $B_{\ker}$ for $\ker \mb$, using $\KerBasis$ (\cref{alg:BigradedKernel}). \item[3.]
 Express each element of $S$ in $B_{\ker}$-coordinates, as in \cref{Eq:Linear_Combination}; put the resulting column vectors into a matrix $P$, with column labels the grades of $S$ and row labels the grades of $B_{\ker}$. \end{itemize}